 Healthcare providers who work in compliance with the Healthcare Module Tobacco Addiction.
-The medications may only be supplied by a pharmacist or dispensing general practitioner.
+The medications may only be delivered by one of our contracted (online) pharmacies.
+These are listed on our website.

 For more information about healthcare provided by a contracted healthcare provider, please refer to Article 1.3.
 Care provided by a contracted healthcare provider of these policy conditions.
 Are you going to a care provider that does not have a contract with us for the care that concerns you?
+Or do you use a pharmacist or dispensing general practitioner with whom we have not concluded a contract for these medications?
 For more information, please refer to Articles 1.4.
 Care provided by a non-contracted care provider and 1.6.
 Punctual healthcare of these policy conditions.